phmatray/coda-parser/README.md

 - **Methods**
     - `IEnumerable<Statement> Parse(IEnumerable<string> codaLines)`: Parses a collection of CODA lines.
     - `IEnumerable<Statement> ParseFile(string codaFile)`: Parses a CODA file from the specified path.
-    - `IEnumerable<IEnumerable<ILine>> GroupTransactionsPerStatement(IEnumerable<ILine> lines)`: Groups lines belonging to the same statement.

 ### `Statement` Class

 Represents a single banking statement extracted from a CODA file.

 - **Properties**
-    - `Date`: The date of the statement.
+    - `Date`: The execution date of the statement.
+    - `Account`: The changed account.
-    - `Transactions`: A collection of transactions within the statement.
+    - `InitialBalance`: The initial balance of the account.
-    - `NewBalance`: The balance after the statement.
+    - `NewBalance`: The new balance of the account.
+    - `InformationalMessage`: An informational message.
+    - `Transactions`: The executed transactions.

-*For a complete API reference, please refer to the [documentation](https://github.com/yourusername/CodaParser/wiki).*
+*For a complete API reference, please refer to the [documentation](https://github.com/phmatray/coda-parser/wiki).*

 ## Contributing